 Effective communication is powerful in any situation, and getting across the right message can be key to your success.
 But if you’re talking to yourself in a negative, self-deprecating way it will only reinforce any beliefs you have about your sense of worth – your self-esteem – and that affects how you feel.
 We know through all the research behind models like Cognitive Behavioural Therapy that there is a direct link between what we think, how we feel and how we behave.
 So it stands to reason if you’re talking to yourself negatively, you’re not going to feel better about yourself any time soon.
 But there is good news – we now know the brain has something called Neuroplasticity (essentially the ability to re-learn or adapt to your environment): even in later life, you can learn new techniques to make positive changes.

 Then there is the way we talk to other people and how they talk to us.
 There are a number of different communication styles we discuss on the course; we explore why people say things which are unhelpful or unkind and learn how we can confront this in a healthy, constructive and effective way.
 Although it’s been said that words (verbal communication) only constitute for 7% of how we communicate (the remainder being non-verbal communication like body language), words still have the power to hurt or heal.
+And, like a lot of people, you say sorry a lot (even when you don’t mean it), it can dilute the message you’re trying to make.

 We all have times when we don’t think about what we say, especially if it’s a “stock phrase” that’s been used over and again throughout time.
 An example is when someone is under the weather, what’s the first thing we say?
 It’s usually “I hope you get well soon“.
 What we are literally saying is “I hope you get well at some point in the near future”.
 But what we really want is for them to get well straight away.
 This is why when people tell me they’re ill, I always say “I hope you feel better immediately”.
 Because my genuine aspiration is that they heal right now.